-- To ensure continuous improvement each round, we needed to?... - My attitude affected this challenge by... - An example of how my attitude affects my life is... - One thing that improves my academic attitude is...
+- In order to ensure continuous improvement each round, we needed to... - My attitude affected this challenge by... - An example of how my attitude affects my life is... - One thing that improves my academic attitude is...

-Follow-up Activity: Encourage students to self-audit their current academic performance and identify patterns of recent success.
+Follow-up Activity: Encourage students to do a self-audit of their current academic performance and identify patterns of current success.
 Using the SMART goal format, complete a goal-setting exercise that challenges students to adopt successful strategies in opportunity areas.